mesosphere/dcos-docs-site/pages/ksphere/kubeflow/1.0.1-0.5.0/tutorials/training/mxnet/index.md

     Pooling kernels are generally chosen to be relatively small compared to the dimensions of the input, which means that local translation invariance is often desired. <br><br>
     Another common component of CNNs is a dropout layer.
     <a href="http://jmlr.org/papers/v15/srivastava14a.html">Dropout</a> provides a mechanism for regularization that has proven successful in many applications.
-    It is suprisingly simple: some nodes' weights (and biases) in a specific layer are set to zero <em>at random</em>, that is, arbitrary nodes are removed from the network during the training step.
+    It is surprisingly simple: some nodes' weights (and biases) in a specific layer are set to zero <em>at random</em>, that is, arbitrary nodes are removed from the network during the training step.
     This causes the network to not rely on any single node (a.k.a. neuron) for a feature, as each node can be dropped at random.
     The network therefore has to learn redundant representations of features.
     This is important because of what is referred to as <em>internal covariate shift</em> (often mentioned in connection with <a href="http://proceedings.mlr.press/v37/ioffe15.html">batch normalization</a>): the change of distributions of internal nodes' weights due to all other layers, which can cause nodes to stop learning (i.e. updating their weights).
-    Thanks to dropout, layers become more robust to changes, although it also means it limits what can be learnt (as always with regularization).
+    Thanks to dropout, layers become more robust to changes, although it also means it limits what can be learned (as always with regularization).
     Still, dropout is the neural network's equivalent of the saying you should never put all your eggs in one basket.
     Layers with a high risk of overfitting (e.g. layers with many units and lots of inputs) typically have a higher dropout rate.
     <br><br>